KDE/digikam-doc/image_editor/transform_tools.rst

     - **Use Linear Interpolation**: The gain in quality if you select this option is only marginal and you lose a factor of 2 in speed.
 Our recommendation is to leave it off.

 **Save As** and **Load** buttons are used to do just that.
-Any Blowup Photograph filter settings that you have set can be saved to a text file and reloaded later.
+Any Resize settings that you have set can be saved to a text file and reloaded later.

 .. warning::